faenrandir/a_careful_examination/documents/polygamy/denials/joseph_smiths_polygamy_denials.md

 #### [August 31, 1842, Affidavits against Bennett](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/058bb61249b1ef9b3823d4e19a6eadfb5d6ecda7/documents/polygamy/denials/affidavits_and_certificates.martha-brotherton.pdf)---RESPONSIBLE FOR

 *The below affidavits by Kimball and Young refer to [Martha Brotherton's affidavit](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/058bb61249b1ef9b3823d4e19a6eadfb5d6ecda7/documents/polygamy/denials/brotherton-affidavit.pdf), which is [likely truthful, at least in its general outline](https://www.reddit.com/r/mormonscholar/comments/5xv15u/the_joseph_smithpolygamywomen_locked_in_a_room/).
 Martha's affidavit primarily makes the claim that Joseph and Brigham attempted to persuade her that polygamy was approved of God and to become Brigham's wife.
 Brigham swore to the below statement in August---two months prior [he had taken Lucy Ann Decker for his first polygamous wife](http://josephsmithspolygamy.org/history/changes-in-february-1842/).
-Heber C. Kimball also took [his first polygamous wife in 1842](http://josephsmithspolygamy.org/history/changes-in-february-1842/) (the exact date is unknown).
+Heber C. Kimball also took his first polygamous wife [early in 1842](https://imgur.com/1ShyRKR).
 Joseph Smith [called for volunteers](https://restorationbookstore.org/articles/nopoligamy/jsfp-vol2/2chp1.htm) to distribute the broadside containing these affidavits.
 In 1870 [Brigham had Martha Brotherton sealed to him by proxy](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/058bb61249b1ef9b3823d4e19a6eadfb5d6ecda7/documents/polygamy/denials/brotherton_sealed_to_brigham_young_1870.pdf).
 Joseph Smith had at least 13 wives by this time.*

 > ...
 Heber C. Kimball, who being duly sworn according to law, deposeth and saith that the affidavit of Miss Martha Brotherton, which has been published in sundry newspapers, *is false and without foundation in truth*, and further this deponant saith not.